 - 1 can Kidney Beans 15 oz, undrained

 - ½ packet Sazón “with coriander and Annatto” variety

 - ½ tsp Adobo use the “with pepper” variety, add more to taste

 - Add olive oil to hot pan.
 Once oil is heated through, add onions, green pepper and sofrito.
 Sprinkle with salt.
 Cook for 3-5 minutes, stirring frequently.

-- Stir in beans (do not drain), tomato sauce, Sazon, and Adobo.
-Fill empty tomato sauce can with water and add to pot and stir.
+- Stir in beans (do not drain), tomato sauce, Sazón, and Adobo.
+Fill the empty tomato sauce can with water and add it to the pot and stir.
 Add Truvia and any more salt and pepper to taste.

-- At this point, taste the beans and see if you want to add additional Sazon, Adobo, Truvia or salt to taste.
-Bring to boil, then reduce to low-medium and simmer for 10 minutes, stirring occasionally, until sauce thickens.
+- At this point, taste the beans and see if you want to add additional seasonings.
+Bring it to a boil and then reduce the temperature to low-medium and simmer for 10 minutes, stirring occasionally, until the sauce thickens.

 - Serve with rice or just scoop some into a bowl.